So here goes. I give you……….. How to find a literary Agent

 Many aspiring authors feel that all they have to do is write a good book, sit back, and let the God of easy money and literary groupies take care of the rest.
 Not so!
 Before you embark on your quest for a literary agent, you should devote many, many hours to familiarizing yourself with the business, literary agents, editors, and anything else you can possibly do to discern how this unique industry operates.
 Luckily there is more information out there on the Internet than ever before.

 Now, hopefully you took care of all this research as you were procrastinating while working on your manuscript.
 But honestly, in today’s publishing clime it’s just not enough to have written a good book.
 Treat this business seriously, because it is a business.
-Explore the links on the left side of this page, read blogs, talk to booksellers, attend conferences, get to know authors.
+Explore the things I link to, read blogs, talk to booksellers, attend conferences, get to know authors.
 If you do this BEFORE you try to find an agent your odds of success will increase dramatically, because you will ooze professionalism and knowledge, qualities that bode well for future successful writers.

 Here are some places to start: